SARAH-GAKII/sarah-gakii.github.io/research.md

 - Sensitivity results highlighted the parameters that mattered most in shifting outcomes.

 #### Reflection
-This experience gave me valuable practice in linking mathematical modeling with social policy questions, and in communicating findings that could inform strategies for public safety.
+Although the project was not completed to full depth due to time, this experience gave me valuable practice in linking mathematical modeling with social policy questions, and in communicating findings that could inform strategies for public safety.

 **Supervisor:** Prof. Farai Nyabadza